 Indulging these cravings can wreak havoc on our insulin and blood sugar levels and that takes us full circle to more belly fat.

-On top of all that who on this earth feels like exercising when they are tired.
+And, who on this earth feels like exercising when they are tired.

 It all becomes a vicious circle with only one winner, the clothes manufacturers because you’re going to need some new jeans.